sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- I like glass materials because they are transparent.
+Transparency builds trust and confidence. ~ Sahil

 - You only enjoy your work when you focus and you become focus when doing the work. ~ Sahil

 - Ahankaar na naash --- jo jaisa hai usme khush/sukhi ho jana. ~ Premanand